-Consent for Release of Student Information Form 2020-2021

-Parent-Student-School Compact Form

-NOTE: This form is a READ ONLY version.
-A printed form will be provided once your student returns to the school building.
+Consent for Release of Student Information Form 2022-2023 NOTE: This form is a READ ONLY version.
+An electronic version is available through the anual update in Parent Portal.

 The parents of the students participating in activities, services, and programs (including those funded by Title I, Part A - Every Student Succeeds Act (ESSA)), agree that this compact outlines how parents, the entire school staff, and the students will share the responsibility for improved student academic achievement, and the means by which the schools and parents will build and develop a partnership that will help children achieve the State's high standards.
-This School Parent Compact is in effect during school year 2020-2021.
+This School Parent Compact is in effect during school year 2022-2023.

-As the Parent/Guardian, I will support our child's learning at School in the following ways:
+As the Parent/Guardian, I will support our child's learning at \\\\\\ School in the following ways: